-In November 2002, the Financial Accounting Standards Board("FASB") reached a consensus on EITF Issue No. 00-21, "Accounting for Revenue Arrangements with Multiple Deliverables."
+Effective July 1, 2003, the company adopted the Financial Accounting Standards Board's ("FASB") consensus on EITF Issue No. 00-21, "Accounting for Revenue Arrangements with Multiple Deliverables."
 This issue addresses how to account for arrangements that may involve the delivery or performance of multiple products, services, and/or rights to use assets.
 The final consensus of this issue is applicable to agreements entered into in fiscal periods beginning after June 15, 2003.
 Additionally, companies will be permitted to apply the consensus guidance in this issue to all existing arrangements as the cumulative effect of a change in accounting principle in accordance with APB Opinion No. 20, "Accounting Changes."
-The company does not believe that adoption of this issue will have a material impact on its consolidated financial position, consolidated results of operations, or liquidity.
+Adoption of this issue had no material impact on the company's consolidated financial position, consolidated results of operations, or liquidity.